 Cars we can’t afford, loan-funded holidays and credit-fuelled retail therapy are sick forms of financial torture we opt-in for, often after being coerced by the banks.
 And I can’t blame us… typically, all we have in our corner are the financial values we inherited from our parents by osmosis, who inherited theirs from their parents… it might as well be a coin flip.
 In fact, an astonishing 60% of us Aussies do not meet the basic threshold for financial literacy and capability.

 This results in poor decision-making, declining levels of happiness, and the stifled intellect of thousands of Australians who are living under financial pressure.
-Did you know that on average, a person preoccupied with money problems experiences a drop in mental ability similar to a 13-point loss of IQ, or pulling a complete all-nighter?
+Did you know that on average, a person preoccupied with money problems experiences a drop in mental ability similar to a 13-point loss of IA, or pulling a complete all-nighter?

 Scary, right.
 Combine that with a finance industry driven by greed and dishonesty that’s rampant with unsecured personal credit, inappropriate financial advice and conflicted remuneration, and we have nowhere to go.